ShezzyBear/WeatherCheck/README.md

 1. Go to @BotFather in Telegram
 2. Create a new bot → copy the token
 3. Start a conversation with your bot in Telegram (`/start`)
-4. Visit this URL to retrieve your chat ID:
+4. Visit this URL to retrieve your chat ID (replace "<your_token>":

 ```bash
 https://api.telegram.org/bot<your_token>/getUpdates
 ```

-5. Look for:
+Look for:

 ```json
 "chat": { "id": 123456789 }